reactive-python/reactpy/docs/source/getting-started.rst

 adds some local state to it.
 IDOM will preserve the state added by Hooks between calls to the Component's render function.

-The ``use_state`` hook returns two values - the *current* state value and a function that let's you update that value.
+The ``use_state`` hook returns two values - the **current** state value and a function that let's you update that value.
 In the case of ``Slideshow`` the value of the ``use_state`` hook determines which image is shown to the user, while its update function allow us to change it.
-The one required argument of ``use_state`` is the *initial* state value.
+The one required argument of ``use_state`` is the **initial** state value.

 .. literalinclude:: /examples/slideshow.py
     :lineno-start: 8
     :lines: 8,9
     :linenos:

-The coroutine above will get added as an event handler to the resulting view.
-When it responds to an event it will use the update function returned by the ``use_state`` Hook to change which image is shown to the user.
+The function above will get added as an event handler to the resulting view.
+When it responds to an event it will use ``set_state`` (the update function returned by the ``use_state`` Hook) to change which image is shown to the user.
 Calling the update function will schedule the Component to be re-rendered.
 That is, the Component's render function will be called again, and its new result will be displayed.

 .. note::